Filter by Suburb

 Terraces Restaurant

 It’s the seafood buffet extravaganza in Main Beach that locals keep returning to time and time again, and as one of those locals, we can tell you it’s got all of the very best things you’ll love.
 Yes, fresh seafood galore but also a whole charcuterie section, an excellent Asian dish section, and so many delicious desserts to choose from.
-Open daily for breakfast, lunch and dinner.
+Buffet is open daily for breakfast, Saturday and Sunday for lunch and Thursday to Saturday for dinner.

 Where: Level 1, Sheraton Grand Mirage Resort, 71 Sea World Drive, Main Beach